courtneygives/Angular-Assessment/README.md

 # Angular-Assessment

-Today you will be building a small AngularJS that will be handling messages.
+Today you will be building a small AngularJS application that will be handling messages.

 Objective: Your application will have a single text input and a single button.
 You should be allowed to enter text into the text box, and when the button is clicked:
 * The view should expose the words 'Message is: ' followed by the value that was sent.